sengly77/magnificient-website/README.md

-﻿# This is an update from local withGitKraken
+﻿# Conflict commit from conflict branch